-Managers Function Leaders Senior Executives Talent Assessment Makes good hiring decisions.
-Identifies, hires, or promotes top talent to achieve the organization's objectives.
-Routinely assesses the organization's talent to meet current and emerging business demands.
-Stretch Assignments Assigns challenging tasks that help people learn and grow.
-Provides relevant stretch assignments to develop others' leadership skills.
-Provides stretch assignments to develop others' leadership breadth.
-Development Culture Encourages people to develop themselves and others.
-Holds leaders accountable for developing talent.
-Helps leaders see the value of talent development as a strategic lever.
-Feedback Actively coaches reports on their performance.
-Succession Planning ldentifies and develops leadership potential in direct reports.
-Conducts regular reviews of leadership talent.
-Champions the need to build key talent bench strength across the organization.
+Manager Function Leader Senior Executive Talent Assessment Make good hiring decisions Identifies, hires, and promotes diverse talent; works to counter assessment bias Routinely assesses the organization's talent to meet current and emerging business demands Stretch Assignments Assigns challenging tasks that help people learn and grow Provides relevant stretch assignments to develop others' leadership skills Provides stretch assignments to develop others' leadership breadth ာ Development Culture Encourages people to develop themselves and others Holds leaders accountable for developing diverse talent Helps leaders see the value of inclusion and talent development as strategic levers Feedback Actively coaches reports on their performance Provides feedback to strengthen leadership skills in others Creates a culture that supports open exchange of feedback Succession Planning Identifies and develops leadership potential in direct reports Conducts regular reviews of leadership talent talent organization

 Transitioning function leaders often acutely experience this shift to talent developer.
-Said one vice president of marketing, "I went from a smaller team to suddenly having 70 managers - a big jump.
+Said one vice president of marketing, "I went from a smaller team to suddenly having 70 managers-a big jump.
 I had to spend the first couple of months really assessing the quality of my managers to ensure we had the right people in the right jobs."
-Michelle, a director of operations for a home-services company, reflected on the challenges of the current war for talent: "Staffing is a huge issue.
-There is such a shortage of people in our industry that it's non-stop - we advertise heavily all year and it caused us to develop a good training program to get our inexperienced staff up to speed."
-She must work more closely than she ever thought she would with her human-resources department, and has put in place key performance indicators around how many recruiting events, how many interviews and how many hires they are making in her area.
+Michelle, a director of operations for a home-services company, reflected on the challenges of the current war for talent, and on the critical need for better talent retention: "Staffing is a huge issue.
+There is such a shortage of people in our industry that it's non-stop-we advertise heavily all year and it caused us to develop a good training program to get our inexperienced staff up to speed."
+She must work more closely than she ever thought she would with her human resources department, and has put in place key performance indicators around how many recruiting events, how many interviews and how many hires they are making in her area.